undomained/teds/doc/contributing.rst

    cmake --build . --target test

 in either the IM or L1A-L1B processor build directory.
-Each test is an executable in ``tests`` in the build directory so you can also run them manually one by one.
+Each test is an executable in :file:`tests` in the build directory so you can also run them manually one by one.

 Code coverage